OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/onchain/holders.md

 ---
 title: holders
-description: This documentation page provides insights on obtaining and displaying the top token holder information using Ethplorer.
+description: "This documentation page provides insights on obtaining and displaying" the top token holder information using Ethplorer.
 It explains the crypto-onchain methods used for data extraction and its process.
 keywords: